Team Templatic chats with Romain Gelez, real estate agent, scuba diver and founder of property search website, www.bestdealspuntacana.com.

 Templatic: What do you do to find clients?
 Have you gotten your first five paying customers yet?
 When did you decide you needed WordPress?
 What platforms did you start with?

-Romain: My family has been in the real estate business for nearly 2 decades now and we have been able to build a solid reputation for ourselves in our neighbourhood and beyond.
+Romain: My family has been in the real estate business for nearly 2 decades now and we have been able to build a solid reputation for ourselves in our neighborhood and beyond.
 Most of our clients come from word of mouth referrals and good ol’ cold calling, although we have been trying to leverage online marketing to reach potential buyers abroad in regions like Eastern Europe, for example.
 The real estate market in the Dominican Republic had been growing rapidly until the pandemic struck.
 So, there is a bit of uncertainty right now.
 However, I’m optimistic about the potential of the real estate market here in the long term.

 WordPress was a revelation after some of the other alternatives I’d used.
 I bought it as part of my web hosting plan with GoDaddy.com and there has been no looking back.
-The older French platforms I’d been using up until then simply did not have the flexibility I needed in terms of making modifications which took up a whole lot of my time.
+The older French platforms I’d been using up until they simply did not have the flexibility I needed in terms of making modifications which took up a whole lot of my time.
 WordPress gives you complete control over the look and feel of your website.
 For me, nothing else comes close!

 Templatic: What themes do you use to build websites?
 Why have you chosen those themes?
 What is the most common change you have to make to a theme to get it ‘ready’?
 What features/functionality do you wish all themes had?

 Romain: HomeQuest was a natural choice given the nature of my business.
-It looks very beautiful, professional and is easy to use.
+It looks very beautiful, professional, and is easy to use.
 The home page has to look as perfect as possible since is the first thing seen by the visitor.

 HomeQuest Real Estate Theme